famendola1/aoc2023/src/advent_of_code/README.md

 ### Part 1

-Shoelace theorem, which I learned about as a hint, simplifies this area calculation a lot.
+Shoelace formula and Pick's theorem, which I learned about as a hint, simplifies the area calculation a lot.

 ### Part 2